jongiddy/jongiddy.github.io/rust/deref.md

 However the `self` argument to the method plays a more significant part than expected.

-An `impl` block contains methods for multiple stypes that are ["associated" with the named "implementing type"](https://doc.rust-lang.org/reference/items/associated-items.html#methods).
+An `impl` block contains methods for multiple types that are ["associated" with the named "implementing type"](https://doc.rust-lang.org/reference/items/associated-items.html#methods).

 The `Clone` trait provides the method signature `fn clone(&self) -> Self`, shorthand for `fn clone(self: &Self) -> Self`